Discworld (world): Magic

-Magic is the principal force in the Discworld and operates in a similar vein to real-world elemental forces such as gravity and electromagnetism.
-The Disc's "standing magical field" is essentially the local breakdown of reality, which allows a flat planet on the back of a turtle to even exist.
-The force called "magic" is really just a function of the relative absence of reality in the local area, much in the same way that the absence of heat is described as "coldness".
-Magic warps reality in much the same way as the real universe's gravity warps its space-time.
+Magic is the principal force in Discworld and operates in a similar vein to real-world elemental forces such as gravity and electromagnetism.
+The Disc's "standing magical field" is essentially the local breakdown of reality, which allows a flat planet on the back of a turtle to exist.
+Magic is a function of the relative absence of reality in the local area, much in the same way that the absence of heat is described as coldness.
+Magic warps reality in much the same way as gravity warps space-time.
 The act of performing magic is, essentially, telling the universe what form it must take, in terms that the universe cannot ignore.
-This is very draining to magic users, due to Discworld science's Law of Conservation of Reality, which states that magic and mundane methods require the same energy expenditure.
-This is why most Discworld wizards store magic in a staff, which is a sort of capacitor for magical energy.
+This is draining to magic users, due to Discworld science's Law of Conservation of Reality, which states that magic and mundane methods require the same energy expenditure.
+This is why most wizards store magic in a staff, a capacitor for magical energy.

-On the Discworld, where magic has more in common with particle physics than Houdini, high-level background magic (most likely a reference to real-world background radiation) occurs when a very powerful spell hits, creating myriad sub-astral particles that severely distort local reality.
-Building a house in (or even walking into) a region where this has happened is extremely dangerous, as it is mentioned that an individual may not remain the same species, shape or level of sanity as they were when they entered.
-Medium levels cause odd effects, such as coins landing on their edges and turning into caterpillars.
-Areas with larger than normal quantities of background magic tend to display unusual qualities, even for the Disc.
-Very high quantities of magic can knock a hole in Discworld reality, leading to an invasion by Lovecraftian monstrosities from the Dungeon Dimensions, or, almost as bad, the world of the Elves.
+High-level background magic occurs when a powerful spell creates particles that distort reality.
+Entering a region where this has happened is extremely dangerous, as it is mentioned that an individual may not remain the same species, shape or level of sanity as they were when they entered.
+Medium levels cause odd effects, such as coins landing on their edges and objects transforming into caterpillars.
+Areas with large quantities of background magic tend to display unusual qualities, even for the Disc.
+High quantities of magic can knock a hole in Discworld reality, leading to an invasion by Lovecraftian monstrosities from the Dungeon Dimensions, or, almost as bad, the world of the Elves.